Homebase fitted kitchens review

 Homebase traditional style kitchen.
 (Image credit: Homebase)

-The Homebase kitchen brand features six designs in a range of styles, from shaker to slab.
-All Homebase branded kitchens come with soft-close drawers and doors, adding a modern and luxurious touch.
-The kitchen arrives flat-packed and requires assembly, so you’ll either need to roll up your sleeves (it’s best if you have DIY experience for this) or hire a professional installer to help.
+The kitchens arrive flat-packed and require assembly, so you’ll either need to roll up your sleeves (it’s best if you have DIY experience for this) or hire a professional installer to help.

 • Installation service: No